 Hello.
 Thank you for visiting my website!
 I am a Postdoctoral Fellow at the Donia Human Rights Center at the University of Michigan.
 Previously, I was a Ph.D. student in the Educational Theory and Policy program and the Comparative and International Education program at the Pennsylvania State University, where I defended my dissertation in September 2018.
 Before that, I studied at DePaul University, where I received an M.Ed. in Educational Leadership.
 I also studied at Minsk State Linguistic University, where I earned a B.A. in Secondary Education with a focus on Foreign Language Instruction.

 I am interested in how immigrant and minority students' educational outcomes are shaped by the characteristics of their communities.
 I am also interested in examining how the characteristics of educational systems influence educational expectations, achievement, and attainment across countries.
 Methodologically, I am interested in causal inference with observational data, research design, and multilevel models.
-My research has been published in Sociological Science, British Journal of Sociology of Education, Socius, The Social Science Journal, Compare: A Journal of Comparative and International Education, Globalisation, Societies and Education, and European Education.
+My research has been published or is forthcoming in Sociological Science; British Journal of Sociology of Education; Socius; The Social Science Journal; Compare: A Journal of Comparative and International Education; Globalisation, Societies and Education; European Education; and PLOS One.